kevinhartman/kevinhartman.github.com/_posts/2020-02-12-cpp20-string-literal-template-parameters.md

 ---
-title: String Literal Template Parameters in C++20
+title: Passing String Literals as Template Parameters in C++20
 date: 2020-02-12 16:45:04 -0500
 categories: [Programming Languages]
 tags: [cpp, cpp20]
 seo:
-  description: Using class literal non-type template parameters to implement string
-    literal template parameters in C++20.
+  description: Passing string literals as template parameters in C++20
   date_modified: 2020-02-12 16:48:34 -0500
 ---

-In a [recent post](/posts/cpp20-class-as-non-type-template-param/), I described a C++20 feature that allows literal classes to be used as non-type template parameters.
+In a [recent post](/posts/cpp20-class-as-non-type-template-param/), I described a C++20 feature that allows class literals to be used as non-type template parameters.
 The original feature proposal mentions how this could enable constant expression strings to be passed as template parameters as well (see [P0732R2, section 3.2](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0732r2.pdf)).

-In summary, this can be achieved by wrapping a constant expression string inside of a class literal type.
+This would work by wrapping the constant expression string in a *structural* class literal, which would store its characters in a fixed-length array (e.g. `char[N]`).

-After [a discussion](https://www.reddit.com/r/cpp/comments/f2s4ut/literal_classes_as_nontype_template_parameters_in/fhf3jyt/) with Reddit user [theICEBear_dk](https://www.reddit.com/user/theICEBear_dk), I was motivated to come up with an implementation.

-The following sample demonstrates this, making use of an implicit conversion to create the illusion that a string literal can be pass directly as a template parameter.
+The following sample demonstrates this by introducing a structural class literal wrapper type `StringLiteral`, which is constructed from a char array.

+Note that the syntax `Print<"literal">` is a syntactic sugar.
+The string is not being passed *directly* to `Print`, but rather undergoes an implicit conversion to our class literal `StringLiteral`.
+Note that this conversion depends on C++17's added support of template parameter deduction using constructor arguments (the value of `N` can be deduced from constructor argument `str`).

 ```c++
 #include <iostream>